Cwalsh888/ccjs-app/README.md

 - [ ] Map ShiftCard components into Homepage and add a key.

-- [ ] Historical page needs to properly handle user manipulating search query.
+- [ ] Look into caching data.
-  - Shows correct table, but doesn't update the searchParam.

 ## Recently Done
+- [x] Historical page needs to properly handle user manipulating search query.
+7/3/23

 - [x] Seperate the Homepage code into components.
 7/3/23

 - [x] Can load the Historical data page from the start date in the URL.
 7/2/23